macagr/macagr.github.io/posts/playing-with-metadata-endpoints.md

 <p align="center"> <img src="/assets/images/Hack1.png"> </p>

 The first thing to notice is all the AWS information (e.g., region, default region, etc).
-This tells us that I am in an AWS cloud, and that we are in an ECS container.
+This tells us that I am in an AWS cloud, and that this is an ECS container.
 From this, it is clear that I am after the `$AWS_CONTAINER_RELATIVE_URI` environment variable.
 Having this, I can then do a simple cURL request:

 ```curl http://169.254.170.2/v2/credentials/821940c1-69e9-4a50-a118-04b8fafe761d```